 - 1. Self 2.
 Home 3.
 Neighbours 4.
 Street 5.
-Then at the hub check on these priority groups
+Then at the hub check on these priority groups - > Elderly people, and people with mobility issues - > Families with young children - > Medical providers- they may know of people who need assistance - > People with limited English

-- > Childcare centres

-- > Disabilities

-- > Immobile

-- > Migrant communities

-- > Near dangerous structures

-- > Old people homes

-- > People living alone

-- > Single parents

-- > Tourists/visitors

-- > Young